-The chemicals and pesticides don't just disappear once they hit the shelves of our favourite department store or we toss them in the washing machine - we are exposed to them as we sleep or relax in the bedroom.
+Unfortunately, chemicals and pesticides don’t just disappear once they hit the shelves of our favourite department store or we toss them in the washing machine – we are exposed to them as we sleep or relax in the bedroom.

 Conventional Bedding and Chemical Treatments

-The fabrics used in conventional bedding, both linens made of natural fibers like cotton or linen and polyester options, can be treated with extra plastics, harmful dyes and pigments or additional chemicals to make them stain resistant, water resistant, static resistant or fire resistant.
+The fabrics used in conventional bedding, both linens made of natural fibers like cotton or linen and polyester options, can be treated with extra plastics, harmful dyes and pigments or additional chemicals to make them stain-resistant, water-resistant, static-resistant or fire-resistant.

 One study of Wisconsin households tested exposure levels of one flame retardant, polybrominated diphenyl ethers (PBDEs), that are commonly used in a variety of products such as bedding and upholstery.
 Researchers found PBDEs in vacuum cleaner dust, blood serum samples and in the air.

-These chemicals don't stay confined within the weaves of the fabrics - we not only inhale them as we sleep, but they also spread throughout our homes and when we wash them, they have the potential to react with the chemicals in the municipal water to create harmful byproducts.
+To clarify, these chemicals don’t stay confined within the weaves of the fabrics – we not only inhale them as we sleep, but they also spread throughout our homes and when we wash them, they have the potential to react with the chemicals in the municipal water to create harmful byproducts.

 Dust Mites + Allergens